Forest Green Rovers F.C.: Conference League

-In 2018 Forest Green Rovers became the first football club in the world to be certified carbon neutral under the United Nations Framework Convention on Climate Change (UNFCCC) initiative Climate Neutral Now.
+Football League

+The club narrowly avoided relegation in the 2017–18 season, securing their status with two games to spare.
 The 2018–19 season saw them finish fifth in League Two.
 They went on to lose 2–1 to Tranmere Rovers in the play-off semi-finals.
 Another play-off campaign in 2020–21 saw them lose 5–4 on aggregate to Newport County.

 In 2021–22 they secured an automatic promotion spot to League One after a draw against Bristol Rovers, and clinched the title following a 2–2 draw away at Mansfield Town.
 They won their first League One game, defeating Bristol Rovers 2–1 away thanks to a late goal.
+At the end of the 2022–23 season, Rovers were relegated back to League Two in 24th position.

+In 2023–24, following relegation from League One, Rovers finished in the relegation zone again in League Two after finishing 24th, thus suffering the indignity of back-to-back relegations into the National League, ending their seven-year spell in the Football League.

+National League

+Returning to the National League (formerly the Conference) for the 2024-25 season, Forest Green finished third in the table with 22 wins, 17 draws and seven defeats, managed by Steve Cotterill.
+This earned the club home playoff fixture versus Southend United, with the winner going to Wembley for the playoff final.
+The match ended in a 2-2 draw after extra time.
+Southend won on penalties.

+Cotterill left the club on 24 June 2025.
+On 1 July 2025, Robbie Savage was appointed first team manager, joining from Macclesfield FC.

 Green credentials

+In 2018 Forest Green Rovers became the first football club in the world to be certified carbon neutral under the United Nations Framework Convention on Climate Change (UNFCCC) initiative Climate Neutral Now.

-The United Nations has recognised Forest Green Rovers as the world’s first carbon-neutral football club and it was described by FIFA as the “greenest team in the world”.
+The United Nations has recognised Forest Green Rovers as the world's first carbon-neutral football club and it was described by FIFA as the "greenest team in the world".

-In September 2020, Arsenal fullback Héctor Bellerín became the second-largest shareholder in the club.
+In September 2020, Spain and Arsenal fullback Héctor Bellerín became the second-largest shareholder in the club.

 On 2 August 2021, Forest Green Rovers announced a new partnership with clean energy and electric vehicle YouTube channel, Fully Charged and named their pitch accordingly to The Fully Charged New Lawn.